ISCOPE

 What is Visual Therapy?

-Vision therapy aims to enhance the visual system’s performance and ability to function.
-Various exercises and activities are used in the treatment to build or improve visual abilities such as eye tracking, concentration, and depth perception.
-Three essential ideas concerning visual treatment are as follows:
+Vision therapy seeks to improve the performance and functionality of the visual system.
+In the treatment, a variety of exercises and activities are used to build or enhance visual abilities such as eye tracking, concentration, and depth perception.
+The following are three fundamental concepts concerning visual treatment:

-• Vision therapy is frequently used to treat a variety of vision-related problems, including convergence insufficiency, strabismus, and amblyopia (lazy eye).
+• Vision therapy is commonly used to treat a number of vision-related conditions, including convergence insufficiency, strabismus, and amblyopia (lazy eye).

-• The treatment is highly customized, with each patient’s needs and objectives considered while creating the treatment plan.
+• The treatment is highly individualized, with each patient’s requirements and goals taken into account during the formulation of the treatment plan.

-• Optometrists or ophthalmologists specializing in the field can give visual therapy, which often entails regular sessions spread out over several months.
+• Optometrists or ophthalmologists who specialize in the field can administer visual therapy, which typically consists of several months of regular sessions.

 Visual Therapy for Learning Disabilities